SpicyLemones/pricehammer-next/docs/data-harvest-strategy.md

   `products.json` feed.
 The endpoint normalises `variant.sku` values (e.g.
   converting `prod4780167-99120218061` to `99120218061`) and reports how many pages were fetched.
 If the feed is disabled or errors, the response prompts you to fall back to SKU verification on the HTML page.
+For quick manual testing in a browser, append the retailer URL as a query string (e.g.
+  `/api/shopify-feed?baseUrl=https://thecombatcompany.com`) to issue the same request via GET.
+Include `&maxPages=3` to cap pagination when debugging.
 * **WooCommerce REST API** – for WordPress shops, `/wp-json/wc/store/products`
   exposes structured JSON including IDs, SKUs, and price fields.
 If a merchant disables the public endpoints, fall back to `/wp-json/wc/v3/products` with an